khizarrm/LeetHub/README.md

 4. Start solving on LeetCode

 ## How It Works
 LeetHub monitors your LeetCode submissions.
-When you successfully solve a problem, it automatically commits and pushes the solution to your designated GitHub repository, maintaining your coding portfolio.
+When you successfully solve a problem, it automatically commits and pushes the solution to a GitHub repo names 'LeetCode-Questions'.
+If it doesn't exist, it creates it for you.
+The directory stores files with question names and numbers (eg. 1-TwoSum).
+Inside those files are the answer.txt and question.txt.

 ## Configuration
 1. Click LeetHub extension icon
 2. Connect GitHub account
-3. Select/create target repository
-4. Enable auto-sync

-## Contributing
-Contributions welcome!
-Please read our contributing guidelines before submitting PRs.

 ## License
 MIT License

-## Support
-Open an issue for bugs or feature requests.